mesosphere/dcos-docs-site/pages/services/hdfs/2.5.0-2.6.0-cdh5.11.0/operations/configuration/index.md

 ## Node Configuration

 The node configuration objects correspond to the configuration for nodes in the {{ model.techShortName }} cluster.
-Node configuration MUST be specified during installation and MAY be modified during configuration updates.
-All of the properties except `disk` and `disk_type` MAY be modified during the configuration update process.
+Node configuration **must** be specified during installation and **may** be modified during configuration updates.
+All of the properties except `disk` and `disk_type` may be modified during the configuration update process.

 ### A Note on Memory Configuration